New regulation aims to safeguard Europe’s steel industry and strategic competitiveness

 Steel remains a strategic industry for Europe, supporting key sectors such as manufacturing, infrastructure, energy, and defence.
 The EU steel industry directly employs approximately 300,000 people and plays a critical role in regional economies across Member States.

-However, the sector faces growing challenges from global overcapacity, projected to reach 721 million tonnes by 2027, more than five times the EU’s annual steel consumption.
+However, the sector continues to face challenges from global overcapacity, which is projected to reach 721 million tonnes by 2027—more than five times the EU’s annual steel consumption.
 Combined with trade restrictions in other markets, excess global steel has increasingly been redirected to Europe, putting pressure on prices, capacity utilisation, and investment capabilities.

-The new framework aims to strengthen the industry’s long-term competitiveness, support decarbonisation investments, and enhance Europe’s economic and industrial security.
+The new framework is intended to strengthen the industry’s long-term competitiveness, support decarbonisation investments, and enhance Europe’s economic and industrial security.

-The regulation will be published in the Official Journal of the European Union and will apply from 1 July 2026.
+The new regulation was published in the Official Journal of the European Union and has applied since 1 July 2026.
+Companies importing steel into the EU should take the new requirements into account when planning and managing their imports.